HewlettPackard/oneview-ansible/examples/demos/boot_from_san_and_migration/README.md

 ### [Step 4 - Migrate a data volume to another server profile](step_4_migrate_data_volume.yml)
 This playbook exemplifies how to migrate a data volume from one server profile to another.
 It performs 2 tasks:
-1. Updates server profile 'profile_san' to match its original state on step 1, removing data volume identified by id 2.
+1. Updates server profile 'profile_san' to match its original state on step 1, removing the data volume identified by id 2.
-2. Updates server profile 'profile_i3s' inserting data volume removed from previous task.
-The connectionId used by the storage paths need to be updated to match with the SAN connections.
+2. Updates server profile 'profile_i3s' inserting the data volume removed in the previous task.
+The connectionId used by the storage paths needs to be updated to match the SAN connections.
 In this case, the SAN connection ids in the server profile template were 4 and 5.

 ### [Step 5 - Migrate server profile to another server hardware](step_5_migrate_server_profile.yml)
 This playbook exemplifies how to migrate a server profile from one server hardware to another.
 For this use case only one task must be executed: